top of page

 6.1: Pregnancy, Lactating & Weaning

-🐾 At first, once on raw, no changes are needed however some breeders use a little more heart content for extra folic acid.
-Once transitioned to raw, Paleo Plus is well balanced, with high quality ingredients and is not just organic but also ethical so is perfect to feed.
+Once on raw, no changes are needed however some breeders use a little more heart content for extra folic acid.
+Once transitioned to raw, Paleo Plus is a well balanced food, with high quality ingredients and is not just organic but also ethical so is perfect to feed.
+Another great option is Naturaw Forage range for those who like to use complete foods, ensuring mum has all she needs.

-Be sure to Booster the paleo ridge (or any other raw you use) with the following:
+Be sure to Booster the raw you use with the following:

-• Kelp Seaweed daily (if using anything other than Paleo Plus)
+• Kelp Seaweed daily (if using anything other than a complete food)

 • Some antioxidants like blueberries, a few a days a week